klaytn/klaytn-docs/docs/bapp/json-rpc/api-references/klay/filter.md

 or [klay_newPendingTransactionFilter](#klay_newpendingtransactionfilter),
 cannot be used with this function.

-The execution of this API can be limited by two node configurations to manage resource of Klaytn node safely.
+The execution of this API can be limited by two node configurations to manage resources of Klaytn node safely.
-- The number of returned results in a single query (default: 10,000).
+- The number of maximum returned results in a single query (Default: 10,000).
-- The execution duration of ta single query (default: 10 seconds).
+- The execution duration limit of a single query (Default: 10 seconds).

 **Parameters**